cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 ::

-  $$: t_coffee -other_pg seq_reformat -in sample_3Dseq1.aln -in2 sample_3Dseq1.template \
+  $$: t_coffee -other_pg seq_reformat -in sample_3Dseq1.aln -in2 sample_3Dseq1.template -action \
-      -action +evaluate3D strike -output score_ascii -out sample_3D.score_ascii
+      +evaluate3D strike -output score_ascii -out sample_3D.score_ascii

 The first part of the output is the STRIKE RAW SCORE.
-It reports the score of each sequence when using either one structure as a template, or averaging over all the structures.
+It reports the score of each sequence when using either one structure as a template, or averaging over all the structures; the highest value in every column is marked with a star.
 The various fields are as follows:

 ======== ================= ===========================================
 Field    Name              Definition